brendencoffey/joe-marketing-site/blog/posts/unlocking-loyalty-industry-leaders.md

 ---
+title: >-
-title: "Unlocking Loyalty: Learn from Industry Leaders and Driving Growth to Local Coffee"
+  Unlocking Loyalty: Learn from Industry Leaders and Driving Growth to Local Coffee
-date: 2023-05-10
+date: 2023-05-10T00:00:00.000Z
-author: "Joe Success Team"
+author: Joe Success Team
-category: "loyalty-marketing"
+category: loyalty-marketing
+excerpt: >-
-excerpt: "What coffee shop owners can learn from the loyalty and rewards program of the coffee industry leader, without compromising their own unique brand and identity."
+  What coffee shop owners can learn from the loyalty and rewards program of the coffee industry leader, without compromising their own unique brand and identity.
 featured: false
+featured_image: /images/blog/posts/unlocking-loyalty-industry-leaders.jpg
 ---

 ## Starbucks' Formula for Customer Loyalty